-Were you or a loved one charged with murder or manslaughter in San Diego, CA?
+Were you or a loved one charged with murder or manslaughter in San Diego, California?
 A strong defense can mean the difference between a substantial prison sentence, reduced charges, or having the case dismissed entirely.
 Contact an experienced San Diego murder and manslaughter attorney at Blair Defense Criminal Lawyers for immediate assistance today at (619) 357-4977.

 We have years of experience helping the people of San Diego fight criminal charges.
 We know how to launch the aggressive legal defense you deserve.